smanivannan1/learning-management-system/README.md

 **Sachin Manivannan**

 ---
 I developed a full-stack web-based application that simulates the core workflows of modern online learning systems.
-The system offers an intuitive, role-specific interface that streamlines common academic interactions between students and instructors in an educational setting.
-Students can easily manage course enrollment, assignments, and academic progress through a personalized dashboard with dedicated pages for each enrolled course.
-Instructors are equipped with tools to post content, monitor student engagement, and deliver personalized feedback.
-I designed and populated the platform with real courses and layouts inspired by my university for demo purposes, and I hosted the application on the cloud so users can use it reliably without needing to install anything.
+The system offers an intuitive, role-specific interface that streamlines common academic interactions between students and instructors in a digital environment.
+For demo purposes, I designed and populated the platform with real courses and layouts inspired by my university, and I hosted the application on the cloud so users can use it reliably without needing to install anything.

 You can test out the platform here: